gravitational/gravity/docs/5.x/quickstart.md

 ## Installing the Application

-As shown in the [Overview](overview.md), there are two ways to install an Application Bundle packaged with Telekube:
+As shown in the [Overview](overview.md), there are two ways to install an Application Bundle packaged with Gravity:

 * Online, via the Ops Center.
 * Offline, via a downloadable tarball.